rohitkannan/qcqp-sp-ml/data/README.md

 # Random families of nonconvex QCQPs
-Scripts for generating a family of random non-convex quadratically constrained quadratic program (QCQP) instances, as described in Section 6.1 of the following paper:
+Scripts for generating a family of random non-convex quadratically constrained quadratic program (QCQP) instances, as described in the paper:
 ```bibtex
 @article{kannan2025strong,
   author = {Kannan, Rohit and Nagarajan, Harsha and Deka, Deepjyoti},